Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Related Work

 \subsubsection{Compositional Embeddings}

-Recently there has been an interest in combining the embeddings of multiple elements to reflect higher-order relationships.
+Recently there has been an interest in training neural networks to perform set operations (e.g., union) among multiple vectors in an embedding space to reflect higher-order relationships.
 Much of this work is for word embeddings \cite{pollack1989implications,nakov2019semeval,lake2018generalization}.
-However, a few works have also analyzed how embeddings of images with different class labels can be composed together for multi-label one-shot learning.
-Both \cite{li2020compositional} and \cite{alfassy2019laso} present a compositional embedding model that can perform different set of operations such as ``contains'', ``union'', etc., and achieves higher accuracy in multi-label one-shot learning tasks than traditional embedding methods.
+However, a few works have also analyzed how embeddings of images with different class labels can be composed for multi-label one-shot learning.
+Both \cite{li2020compositional} and \cite{alfassy2019laso} present a compositional embedding model that can perform a different set of operations such as ``contains'', ``union'', etc., and achieves higher accuracy in multi-label one-shot learning tasks than traditional embedding methods.
 In one formulation \cite{li2020compositional}, two embedding functions $f$ and $g$ are trained jointly: $f$ embeds an example (e.g., a face image) into the embedding space, whereas $g$ maps from the embedding space to itself, to preserve certain relationships.
 While these methods utilize compositional models for multi-label one-shot learning, we extend this line of work by investigating how training $f$ and $g$ jointly can impose useful geometric constraints on the embedding space and help the model achieve higher accuracy for single-class one-shot learning.